OSGeo/gdal/doc/source/development/rfc/rfc94_field_precision_width_metadata.rst

 where it doesn't.
 This is useful when the user knows that the input data are all negative values because in that that case it won't be necessary to add the extra width to store it.

-To clarify, when converting from DBF to SQL:
+To clarify, when converting from DBF to SQL the width is decreased by 1, when converting from SQL to DBF the width is increased by 2.

 "-1.23" for .DBF needs width=5 and precision=2.
 In SQL, it needs precision=3 and scale=2
 "12.34" for DBF needs width=5 and precision=2.
 In SQL, it needs precision=4 and scale=2